jez/calz/README.md

 # calz

-> A feature-rich command line calendar tool
+> A feature-rich command line cal alternative

 I'm a huge fan of the Unix `cal` program, but it has a limited set of features when it comes to colors and displaying date *ranges*. `calz` is an alternative